-a.
-Find the Thevenin equivalent of the signal generator at 1 kHz/1V p-p using the signal generator, an oscilloscope (to measure voltage - you can treat it as an ideal voltmeter here), and a 100 Ω resistor.
-You can again use the Y-direction cursors, to measure the top and bottom of the sine wave.
+Figure 4, Setup for measuring the Thevenin's equivalent resistance of the oscilloscope a.
+Find the Thevenin equivalent of the signal generator at 1kHz/1V pp using the signal generator, an oscilloscope (to measure voltage - you can treat it as an ideal voltmeter here.
+Make sure the signal generator is set to High Z mode.
+To set it to the high Z mode, press the function key 'Utility', then press the soft key, 'Output Setup', then toggle the left soft key to change to High Z mode You can again use the Y-direction cursors, to measure the top and bottom of the sine wave.
 Measure the open circuit voltage, then the voltage with a 100 Ω R_L, and then calculate the Thevenin resistance.
-V{Th} and R{Th} represent the internal circuitry of the signal generator and R_L is your 100 Ω resistor.
-Remember that V{oc}=V{Th}.

-b.
-Connect a 50 Ω load resistance (R_L) to the output of the signal generator.
-Set the signal generator for a 1 V p-p signal.
+V{Th} and R{Th} represent the internal circuitry of the signal generator and b.
+Connect a $50\,\Omega$ load resistance (R_L) to the output of the signal generator.
+Set the signal generator for a $1\,V{pp}$ signal.
 What voltage do you observe on the oscilloscope?
 Now, continue observing the signal on the oscilloscope and disconnect the 50 Ω resistor.
 What happens?
-Q1: Does this agree with your Thevenin equivalent circuit determined in a?
+Does this agree with your Thevenin equivalent circuit determined in a?
 (Think voltage division!)